Dartemiss/DragonEngine/README.md

 - For showing model information and more accurate texture information of the current loaded textures, click on the menu bar on `View` and then on `Properties`.

+- Change view of the UI Scene and Game seeing both at the same time going to `Window` and check: `See Scene and Game together`

 ## Work Division
 ### Enrique González Sequeira
 - Original version of the model viewer.